 Drooping curve (Sundyne).

 A flat curve is sometimes desirable since a change in flow only causes a small change in head, for example as in a sprinkler system.
 As more sprinklers are turned on the head will tend to decrease but because the curve is flat the head will decrease only a small amount which means that the pressure at the sprinkler will drop only a small amount, thereby keeping the water velocity high at the sprinkler outlet.
 The National Fire Prevention Association (N.F.P.A.) code stipulates that the characterictic curve must be flat within a certain percentage.
-This code can be purchased at ANSI.

 The normal curve can be more or less steep.
 A steep curve can be desirable from a control point of view since a small change in flow will result in a large pressure drop.
 The steepness of the curve depends on the number of vanes and the specific speed.